cansyl/CROssBAR/COVID-19_KGs/README.md

 <br /> <br />
 - Drug and compound nodes were merged with respect to drug-compound entry correspondences in DrugBank and ChEMBL databases.
 This way, some of the drug nodes also contain experimental bioassay based relations (i.e., blue colored edges) and computationally predicted relations (i.e., red colored edges).
 - Drug-disease relationships based on reported drug indications obtained from the KEGG resource were also incorporated into the KG.
-- The total number of drugs (nodes) is 108 and the total number of drug interactions (edges) is 279.
+- The total number of drugs (nodes) is 158 and the total number of drug interactions (edges) is 422 (including 76 drug-disease, 318 drug-protein, 28 drug-organism edges).
-- The total number of small-molecule compounds is 233 and the total number of compound interactions (edges) is 517.
+- The total number of small-molecule compounds is 167 and the total number of compound interactions (edges) is 664 (including 660 compound-protein, 4 compound-organism edges).
-- Out of all drug/compound-target interaction edges, 135 correspond to drug development procedures, 335 to experimental bioassays and 326 to deep learning based predictions.
+- Out of all drug/compound-target interaction edges, 120 correspond to drug development procedures, 382 to experimental bioassays (including organism assay) and 508 to deep learning based predictions.
-- Drug node shape: white hexagon with green border
+- Drug node shape: white hexagon with green border for small molecules, with blue border for biotechs (proteins/peptides), with turquoise border for vaccines, plasmas and vectors
 - Compound node shape: white hexagon with fuchsia border

 ![COVID19_final_network_crossbar_layout_drugs-compounds](https://user-images.githubusercontent.com/8128032/86535429-f6c4bc80-bee8-11ea-8996-f6e165c09604.png)